ICT4LT Module

 Detecting plagiarism

-The advent of the information age and the course requirement of GCSE and A-level call for new skills for language learners.
-It is important for them to be able to evaluate information, select appropriately and acknowledge sources that they have quoted.
+The advent of the information age and the course requirements of GCSE and A-Level examinations called for new skills for language students.
+It is important for students to be able to evaluate information, select appropriately and acknowledge sources that they have quoted.
 Providing examples and practice in this can be a proactive way of preventing naive plagiarism.
-However, there is a dearth of good advice for school students reflecting the relative novelty of the problem.
+However, there is a dearth of good advice for students, which reflects the relative novelty of the problem.
 Teachers will probably be able to detect readily any occurrence of plagiarism in foreign language work because they know their students' level of language, but it is also useful for them to know how to use a search engine to detect copying from websites and to find the precise site from which the copying has occurred.
 An easy strategy is to type in a section of the suspected text into the search line of a search engine such as Google, enclosing the text in speech marks.
 Five to ten words should be sufficient.
 With luck, the search engine will find the text on the website it was copied from.
+There are many tools that help detect plagiarism, for example:

 See also: